 - More higher ed and corporate sponsors to work this into their sustainability/green agendas

 Sean: What’s worked historically?
 To take EcoChallengers from 1,000 to 2300 participants. what things do you want to make sure you don’t break?

-Rob: institutional participation. turn-key participation. organizations and companies who can engage their networks.
+Rob: institutional participation, turn-key participation. organizations and companies who can engage their networks.
 Connecting with organizations drives growth.
-Introduced a point system to gamify the event.
+Introduced a point system to encourage participation in the event.

 Lori: don’t want to break the revenue generation. there is no requirement – not even a pledge.
 They can pledge but its not a requirement.
 The program falls short of covering the costs. a tough spot because have seen a lot of growth, but it doesn’t pay for itself. question: how grow but not compromise the openness?